 If you have any questions, please feel free to reach out to me.
 I’d also love to hear what you did and how it turned out.
 Happy hunting!

-Written by: Phil Feldman, Vice President at Revenue Management Solutions, which provides revenue cycle outsourcing and support services to non-Medicare home health agencies.
+About the Author: Phil Feldman, Vice President at Revenue Management Solutions, which provides revenue cycle outsourcing and support services to non-Medicare home health agencies.
+RMS Solutions